ricebear-org/ricebear-org.github.io/discord.md

 ### Restricted Channel/Organization Guide

-This functionality requires Supporter Tier 2.
+This functionality requires Supporter, or at least Ring 2.

-To activate your restricted organization, just simply send the following details to fuyubear#0765:
+To activate your restricted organization, just simply send the following details to haradatakumi_yo#0765:

 1. Channel name(s) and purpose(s)